 I was a full-blown foodie, a student of french gastronomy, and a pleasure seeker guided by the tongue.
 I’d read yelp reviews like I was studying for the MCAT.

 Not only did I indulge at restaurants but my passion stretched into the kitchen.
-I would buy premium ingredients, cook up a storm daily, and exclusively watched food shows.
+I would buy premium ingredients, cook up a storm daily, and exclusively watch food shows.

 I’d purchase the best-smoked salmon money could buy.
 I had a relationship with my butcher.
 Not sexual relations mind you, I just bought my meat there.
 I was even particular about olive oils.